MSLNZ/msl-loadlib/docs/tutorials_dotnet.rst

    .. image:: _static/dotpeek_lib.png

-The following shows that the 32-bit :ref:`dotnet_lib32.dll <dotnet-lib>` library cannot be loaded in a 64-bit Python interpreter:
+The following shows that the 32-bit :ref:`dotnet_lib32.dll <dotnet-lib>` library cannot be loaded in a 64-bit Python interpreter

 .. code-block:: pycon